Daniel-Mietchen/datascience/nlm-strategic-plan.md

 # About
-The US National Library of Medicine (NLM) is [requesting information](https://grants.nih.gov/grants/guide/notice-files/NOT-LM-17-002.html) in relation to the strategic plan it is developing.
+The US [National Library of Medicine (NLM)](https://github.com/Daniel-Mietchen/datascience/blob/master/nih-strategic-plan.md) at the National Institutes of Health (NIH) is [requesting information](https://grants.nih.gov/grants/guide/notice-files/NOT-LM-17-002.html) in relation to the strategic plan it is developing.
 This builds on a set of broad recommendations for the future of NLM that were compiled in a [2015 report](https://acd.od.nih.gov/reports/Report-NLM-06112015-ACD.pdf).

 This file contains the free-text parts of my response to the Request for Information.
-Along with requesting some metadata, the form asked the following questions (**in bold**) and provided additional comments above each form field (which I will set *in italics* here).
+Along with requesting some metadata, the form asked the following questions (**in bold**) and provided additional comments above each form field (which I have set *in italics* here).

 **Please provide input on topics within any or all of the four themes below.**